ABOUT

 transquility - a state of harmony through persistent change in form

-i created this word for use as a creative tuning fork. it describes the peace that accompanies creative expression while being mindful of its impermanence. it describes the flow imbued within improvisational jazz. the hypnotic focus of sex, dancing with strangers, or getting tattooed. they’re the moments in which we become channels for the divine by letting go and exploring.
+i created this word for use as a creative tuning fork. it describes the flow imbued within improvisational jazz, the hypnotic focus of sex, dancing with strangers, or getting tattooed. i’m talking about the moments in which we become channels for the divine by letting go and following our intuition.

-specifically, i’m referring to the inevitability of change, everywhere. at its best, practicing transquility will prepare me to expect the unexpected then make something of it. to defy, iterate, (re)create, is the basis of evolution, and that includes adorning our flesh suits before we eventually return them to Mother Earth by way of rot and fertilized soil.
+specifically, i’m referring to the inevitability of change, everywhere. at its best, practicing transquility will prepare me to transmute the energy of shifting winds into something beautiful. my practice is intended to defy, iterate, and continually (re)create myself.

 after many years of existential cynicism, this framework has given me a lens through which i occasionally find solace in the absurdity of life.